petrobras/3W/dataset/README.md

 1. Issue #60 has been resolved;
 1. Issue #65 has been resolved;
 1. Certain variable values ​​have undergone minimal change due to different rounding;
-1. The 3W dataset's main configuration file ([dataset.ini](dataset.ini)) has been updated;
+1. The 3W Dataset's main configuration file ([dataset.ini](dataset.ini)) has been updated;
-1. The Jupyter Notebook with the [3W dataset's baseline general presentation](../overviews/_baseline/main.ipynb) has been updated.
+1. The Jupyter Notebook with the [3W Dataset's baseline general presentation](../overviews/_baseline/main.ipynb) has been updated.